Scale factors inquiry

 Mathematical inquiry processes: Verify; test particular cases; analyse structure; reason.
 Conceptual field of inquiry: Surface area and volume; Length, area and volume scale factors of enlargement.

 James Thorpe, a teacher of mathematics in the UK, devised this prompt about the scale factors involved in enlarging mathematically similar shapes.
 It has been carefully designed to require students to separate the mathematical features of the diagram from its 'coincidental' features.
-The surface area of cube B is four times as large as the surface area of cube A; and the volume of cube B is 8 times as large as the volume of cube A. Students might link these scale factors of enlargement to the side lengths of the two cubes (4 and 8 respectively).
+The surface area of cube B is four times as large as the surface area of cube A; and the volume of cube B is four times as large as the volume of cube A. Students might link these scale factors of enlargement to the side lengths of the two cubes (4 and 8 respectively).

 Thus, students might attempt to conjecture generalisations involving the side lengths of the cubes, such as the scale factor of enlargement for the surface area equals the side length of the smallest cube and the scale factor of enlargement for the volume equals the side length of the largest cube.
 Further inquiry, however, leads to a different conclusion.
 The scale factors of enlargement for 3-dimensional shapes whose lengths are enlarged by a scale factor k are k2 and k3 for the surface area and volume respectively.